hannanimtiaz/glam-seven-test/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+You can also checkout the deployment [here](https://glam-seven-test.vercel.app).

-If you like my work you could check out my [portfolio](https://hannanimtiaz.com) as well
+If you like my work you could check out my [portfolio](https://hannanimtiaz.com) as well.